jakejosh6751/Used-Car-Price-Prediction/README.md

 #### 1.1 Objective
 - Analyze factors influencing used car prices.
-- Build a linear regression model to predict prices based on key attributes.
+- Build a linear regression model to predict prices base on key attributes.
 - Provide actionable insights for used car buyers and sellers.

 #### 1.2 Deliverables